yoasif/yoasif.github.io/_posts/2022-10-01-firefox-switch-a-guide-for-beginners.markdown

 </figure>
 </p>

 Don't let the "developer" name scare you - Firefox Developer Edition is basically a beta version of Firefox that includes some small tweaks to help web developers do their work.
-While this means that while you may not to use it for mission critical work, it is great for your personal profile.
-You always have a backup in the release version of Firefox if anything goes wrong, as well.
+Since it is based on Firefox beta, I recommend using it for your personal profile.
+You always have a backup in the release version of Firefox if anything goes wrong.

-The setup here is very simple.
-Just download Firefox Developer Edition and keep your data separate.
+The setup is very simple.
+Download Firefox Developer Edition and keep your data separate.
+If you plan on using Firefox Sync for both profiles, you will want to use separate accounts (using different email addresses) to ensure that you don't merge the data between the different profiles.
 By default, Firefox and Firefox Developer Edition use different profiles and have different taskbar/dock icons, so they are easy to keep separate.

 If you need more than two profiles, or you can't deal with beta software, you can instead read on to learn about how to create profiles from within Firefox.